 Winter has arrived (in the Southern hemisphere), so get ready for pruning your roses.

-And for those "up top" in the US and Europe, the blooms are on the way, it's nearly time for deadheading.
+And for those "up top" in Europe and the U.S, the blooms are here and you will be busy deadheading.
 Where ever you are, there's

 I hope you find something that helps you enjoy roses more, whether with pictures, gardening, or advice.
 We're here to help!

 We have a new section on the website, all about using roses in natural remedies and recipes.
 From making syrup and rosehip tea, to

 remedies such as body cream and cleansing milk.

 Browse our pages on rose gardening.
 From basic planting techniques to advanced budding and propogating, we've got something for everyone.

 Care Of Roses

 Start at the beginning, and get an overview of what's involved with growing roses.

 Doing a poor job with your plant can leave it with weak roots.
 Make sure to get it done right.